mr4tt/zotbot/README.md

 - [Timothy Dexter](https://en.wikipedia.org/w/index.php?title=Timothy_Dexter&oldid=1162124222) - Timothy Dexter (January 22, 1747 – October 23, 1806) was an American businessman noted for his eccentric behavior and writings.
 He became wealthy through marriage and a series of improbably successful investments, and spent his fortune lavishly.
 Though barely educated or literate, Dexter considered himself "the greatest philosopher in the Western Wo...

 # misc
+- [Listen to live air traffic control radio mixed with lofi hip hop](http://www.lofiatc.com/) - Live radio from SFO, LAX, and other airports...

+- [Listen To The Clouds - Live as the world flies](https://listentothe.cloud/) - Background noise while you work or relax.
+Listen to live streamed air traffic radio chatter.

 - [Todepond dot com](https://www.todepond.com/wikiblogarden/better-computing/just/)

 - [The Cave of Dragonflies](https://www.dragonflycave.com/)